 Milwaukee and surrounding areas (Waukesha, Oconomowoc, North Prairie and Mukwonago) have been hit with some hail storms the last few years resulting in significant amounts of roofing hail damage.
 While the damage may be hard to see from the ground, it’s imperative to have a roofing contractor come out to ensure that your roof is in good shape.
 It’s better to be proactive when dealing with roofing repairs because damaged shingles decrease the roof’s life longevity.

 One thing to keep in mind is that we are not storm chasing roofing contractors.
-We’re a local Milwaukee Roofing company that’s been in the roofing business in Milwaukee (and surrounding areas) for over 18 years, and we will be here for another 18 should you have any questions down the road.
+We’re a local Milwaukee Roofing company that’s been in the roofing business in Milwaukee (and surrounding areas) for over 18 years, and we will be here for many more years should you have any questions down the road.

 Siding Hail Damage